 We hate to be the bearer of bad news, but the truth is… Amazon doesn’t pay a dividend.
-Right now, the only way to earn money from Amazon is to attain a profit from selling their stock (that you bought; you can’t expect something like that to replace your full-time income.
-In this article, we’ll talk about the possibility of Amazon Dividend.
+Right now, the only way to earn money from Amazon is to attain a profit from selling the stock (that you bought; you can’t expect something like that to replace your full-time income.
+In this article, we’ll talk about the possibility of an Amazon Dividend.

 First, let’s talk about why Tech Startups normally don’t pay Dividends:

 The main goal of every company is to grow substantially, and as fast as possible.
 Every company follows a specific pattern to achieve that goal.
 So to make that happen, reinvesting every penny back into the business is crucial.
 Doing so, allows companies to acquire new employees, and equipment, and open more facilities.